Unresolved problems of nearby industrial ports are now being dumped into our group of protected islands.

 In 2018, the freighters suddenly started arriving outside Ganges Harbour.
 Delays with loading grain in Vancouver were quoted.
 Most residents believed this was a temporary measure, to be endured and suffered patiently.

 But the freighters keep coming, one after another.
 Some stay a month at a time and do maintenance, free of charge.
 The attempt is clearly to expand and use anchorages permanently.
-Salt Spring Island is reeled in quietly.
+Salt Spring Island is being reeled in quietly.

 After protests by residents from other islands, Transport Canada advertised the current expansion of active anchorages as a pilot project under the name 'Interim Protocol'.